inivekin/abosa/abosa.typ

-before brownian glides to fates, to ruffle and writhe on floors' springs, as this life-filled microcosm tries so hard to kill fast each part for darwinian death spasm that shoots out pain then falls apart.
+before brownian glides to fates, to ruffle and writhe on floors' springs, as this life-filled microcosm would strive to swiftly kill each part for darwinian death spasm that shoots out pain then falls apart.
 Life must oppose, if else it chose